skypointcloud/cdp/docs/docs/overview.md

 - Tenants -> You can consider them as clients.

-- Instance -> You can consider them as subsidiaries of a single client.
+- Instances -> You can consider them as subsidiaries of a single client.

-- Dataflows -> It allows you to ingest data from all your sources, transform and load into the data lake in Common Data Model (CDM) schema.
+- Dataflows (Import) -> It allows you to ingest data from all your sources, transform and load into the data lake in Common Data Model (CDM) schema.
 You can club common data sources into single dataflow.

 - Channels -> They are the visitor touchpoints that you want to monitor with SkyPointCloud.